rosharma719/tadpoleLM/README.md

 ## Description

-This is a tiny, proof-of-concept LLM I created based on my personal notes (not included here), similar in scale and nature to Karpathy's NanoGPT.
-Hopefully, we can extend this to something enabling more fun interpretability projects.
+This is a series of tiny, proof-of-concept LLMs I created based on my personal notes (not included here), similar in scale and nature to Karpathy's NanoGPT, and then extended with more scale.

 - the corpus being used is my personal notes. i wrote it in a very conversational style, which i'm intentionally mimicking here
    - lots of "quotes", other fun bad grammar stuff